 And He began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes, and be killed, and after three days rise again.Mark 8:31(NASB)

 Jesus did come as the conquering hero of their expectation at that time.
-First, He mustsuffer many things First, He must be rejected by the elders and the chief priests and the scribes.
-First, He must die as man’s Kinsman-Redeemer.
-First, Jesus must go to the cross as an innocent Victim for the sin of the whole world – for your sins and for mine.
+First, He must "suffer many things."
+First, He must "be rejected by the elders and the chief priests and the scribes."

-Before He could bring in the promised kingdom and sit on the throne of David, the Lord Jesus Christ – Son of the living God, must die, and after three days rise again from the dead, in order to fulfil ALL scripture.
-First, He must break the power of sin and Satan, death and hell.. by means of His sacrificial death and glorious resurrection.
-First, He must redeem mankind from the clutches of the enemy – and THEN He would recover the kingdom which Adam lost to Satan.
-First, he must fulfil ALL the requirements of the Law and become man's kinsman Redeemer before He could legitimately regain the authority Adam lost and set up God's promised and prophesised Kingdom-of-Heaven, upon earth.
+Before He could bring in the promised kingdom and sit on the throne of David, the Lord Jesus Christ, Son of the living God, must die and after three days rise again from the dead, in order to fulfil ALL Scripture.
+First, He must break the power of sin and Satan, death and hell by means of His sacrificial death and glorious Resurrection.
+First, He must redeem mankind from the clutches of the enemy and THEN He would recover the kingdom which Adam lost to Satan.
+First, he must fulfil ALL the requirements of the Law and become man's Kinsman-Redeemer before He could legitimately regain the authority Adam lost and set up God's promised and prophesied Kingdom-of-Heaven, upon earth.

-Heavenly Father, what an amazing plan of redemption, that despite the fall of Adam, You purposed to redeem mankind by the sacrifice of Your only begotten Son – and that through His death and resurrection I too have received the forgiveness of sin and life everlasting.
-Thank You that the old creation will one day be totally replaced by the new Creation-in-Christ – when ALL things will become new.
+Heavenly Father, what an amazing plan of redemption, that despite the fall of Adam, You purposed to redeem mankind by the sacrifice of Your only begotten Son, and that through His death and Resurrection, I too have received the forgiveness of sin and life everlasting.
+How wonderful it must have been for the disciples to have been taught these things by Jesus Himself.
+May I remember how blessed I am to have the Holy Spirit living inside me, guiding me into all truth.
 Praise Your holy name, AMEN.